Summer Camp 2024 FAQ

 Do I have to be a member of the Connecticut Audubon Society?

-You have to be a member for your child to attend camp.
-You must have a Chickadee ($55 family) or higher-level membership to register.
+You have to be a member at the time that your child attends camp.
+You must have a Chickadee ($58 family) or higher-level membership to register.
 If you’re not a qualifying member, you may renew or join at the time of registration or online by clicking here.

 What is the background of summer camp staff?